Use declarative interfaces for Java database queries.

 O |

 Object type.
-Specifically, one of: String, BigInteger, BigDecimal, LocalDate, LocalTime, OffsetTime, LocalDateTime, OffsetDateTime |
+Specifically, one of: String, BigInteger, BigDecimal, LocalDate, LocalTime, OffsetTime, LocalDateTime, OffsetDateTime, UUID, or any Java |

 S |